Augmented virtual double categories: Pointwise horizontal composites

-\end{lemma} \begin{proof} Notice that, assuming that two of the three paths referred to in the statement are right pointwise cocartesian with respect to $f$, the following restrictions along $f$ exist: those of the horizontal targets of $\psi_n$ and $\phi_{nm_n}$ as well as that of the last morphism in the horizontal source of $\phi_{nm_n}$.
+The pasting lemma for cocartesian paths (\lemref{pasting lemma for cocartesian paths}) induces one for pointwise cocartesian paths as follows. \begin{lemma}[Pasting lemma] Consider the configuration of cells of \lemref{pasting lemma for cocartesian paths}.
+Assume that all its cells $\psi_i$ and $\phi_{jk}$ are unary and that the vertical targets of the last cells $\psi_n$ and $\phi_{nm_n}$ are both the identity morphism on the object $C_n$.
+The assertions \textup{(a)} and \textup{(b)} of \lemref{pasting lemma for cocartesian paths} also hold after replacing `cocartesian' by `right pointwise cocartesian with respect to $f$', where $\map fY{C_n}$ is any morphism.
+Similarly these assertions also apply to (left) pointwise cocartesian paths. \end{lemma} \begin{proof} We prove that assertion \lemref{pasting lemma for cocartesian paths}(a) holds for the `right pointwise cocartesian with respect to $\map fY{C_n}$' case; the proofs for the other assertions are analogous.
+Assume that the paths $\ul\psi$ and $(\phi_{11}, \dotsc, \phi_{nm_n})$ are right pointwise cocartesian with respect to $f$ so that, by \defref{pointwise cocartesian path}, the following restrictions along $f$ exist: those of the horizontal targets of $\psi_n$ and $\phi_{nm_n}$ as well as that of the last morphism in the horizontal source of $\phi_{nm_n}$.
 Using these restrictions we obtain factorisations $\psi_n'$ and $\phi_{nm_n}'$, as in \defref{pointwise cocartesian path}, such that the following equation holds, where `c' denotes any cartesian cell defining one of the restrictions along $f$.